rubygarage/circledge/intro_to_circleci.md

 # Introduction to CircleCi

+**CircleCI** is a continuous integration service for web and mobile applications.
+One of the advantages of this service is the build in the cloud, that is, you do not need a local build machine.
+The service allows you to flexibly configure assembly testing, as the user has access to ```sudo```.

 CircleCI integrates with a VCS and automatically runs a series of steps every time that it detects a change to your repository.

 A CircleCI build consists of a series of steps.
 Generally, they’re: